 What cheese has the highest spermidine content?

-Aged cheeses, such as blue cheese, cheddar, and gouda, have higher spermidine content due to the maturation process.
+Aged cheeses, such as blue cheese, cheddar, and Gouda, have higher spermidine content due to their maturation.
 During aging, proteins in the cheese break down, increasing the concentration of spermidine.
 Blue cheese, in particular, stands out as one of the top choices for a spermidine-rich option.

 Can spermidine help with aging?